spiral/docs/http/routing.md

 ```

 ## Accessing active route thought Request scope
-As mention in route interface and flow description you are able to access active route using IoC request scope, route can be accessed multiple ways:
+You are able to access active route using IoC request scope, route can be accessed multiple ways:

 ```php
 public function indexAction(RouteInterface $route)